tallguyjenks/DevLog/DevLog/s.containers.docker.docker-file.md

   - essentially any time you have a space between anything in the command that is when you make a separate item in the array for it.

 At this point you can now create the image using [[s.containers.docker.cmd.build]]

+## Security

+Specify a `USER` in the docker file like `USER 1000` so that processes do not run as root and prevent potential security risk